The Problem with Pythons

 On a windy evening in January, herpetologists David Steen and Sean Sterrett drove Steen’s dirty pickup truck to a meeting point on the shoulder of a South Florida road.
 Florida wildlife officials and volunteers waited on the grass, and when Steen and Sterrett popped open the bed of the truck and began pulling out a giant Rubbermaid container, a volunteer asked the two men, “So—is it dead, or alive?”

-At the bottom of a white pillowcase tied shut at the top, and latched into the plastic bin, was a very alive, and very large Burmese python.
+At the bottom of a white pillowcase tied shut at the top, and latched into the plastic bin was a very alive, and very large Burmese python.
 Just hours earlier, Sterrett had caught the outsized reptile as it skirted the edge of a muddy puddle that he thought might hold a python or two.
-When he grabbed it, the snake—longer than Sterrett is tall and thick in the middle—sank its teeth into Sterrett’s forearm and started to coil, first around his arm, then his leg.
+When he grabbed it, the snake—nearly 10-feet long and thick in the middle—sank its teeth into Sterrett’s forearm and started to coil, first around his arm, then his leg.
 Sterrett was alone, ahead of Steen and their companions—and when the constrictor started going for his neck, it “scared the shit out of me,” he said.
 By the time he managed to wrestle the live snake into the sack, Sterrett was bleeding and reeked of the ammonia smell of snake musk.

 Native Range of the Burmese Python